The Old Wellington Inn

-The Old Wellington Inn is a half-timbered pub in Manchester city centre, England.
+The Old Wellington Inn is a historic public house in Manchester city centre, England.
 It is part of Shambles Square, which was created in 1999, and is near Manchester Cathedral.
 It is a Grade II listed building.

 History

 The oldest half-timbered pub in Manchester city centre, The Old Wellington Inn was built in 1552 next to the market square which led off what is now Market Street, in what was known as the Shambles.
 In 1554, part of it became a draper's shop, owned by the Byrom family, and the writer John Byrom was born there in 1692.
 The building had a third storey added to it in the 17th century.
 In 1830, the building became a licensed public house, known as The Vintners Arms, and later The Kenyon Vaults.
 By 1865, the ground floor of the building was known as The Wellington Inn, while the upper floors were used by makers of mathematical and optical instruments.
 Later, in 1897, the upper floors were used as a fishing tackle shop, known as "Ye Olde Fyshing Tackle Shoppe".

 The building was extended in the 18th century to house John Shaw's Punch House which, as the name suggests, was licensed for the sale of strong alcoholic punch, and became a meeting place for High Tories and possibly Jacobites.
 The customers usually assembled around 6 o'clock and, according to rule, called for "sixpennyworth of punch".
 John Shaw was a stickler for discipline, having formerly been a trooper and fought in the wars of Queen Anne's reign, and the rules of the establishment were strictly enforced.
 Eight o'clock was the hour fixed by law for closing and, as soon as the clock struck eight, Shaw would present himself before his guests and proclaim in a loud voice "Eight o'clock gentlemen, eight o'clock!" accompanying the announcement with the suggestive cracking of a horsewhip.
 This would normally soon clear the house but, if the cracking of the whip failed, his maid, Molly Owen, was ordered to use the contents of her mop bucket to "expedite the movement of the loiterer".
 When one Colonel Stanley was elected Member of Parliament for the county he took his friends to Shaw's, and when "Eight o'clock" was announced as usual, said that he hoped Mr Shaw would not press the matter on this special occasion.
 Shaw replied "Colonel Stanley, you are a lawmaker and should not be a lawbreaker, and if you and your friends do not leave the room in five minutes you will find your shoes full of water!"
 Within that time Molly came in with her mop bucket and the Colonel and his friends were required to beat a hasty retreat.